hmcts/ansible-generated-terraform/README.md

 # Ansible and Terraform coupling for generating environments

+## Acknowledgements

+We sometimes complained about this, but it got the job done and it's really quite clever in places.

+Written and designed by Sam Norbury and James Portman, with contributions by Adam Dean, Dan Merron, among many others.

+Original proposal and proof of concept written by Byron Sorgdrager.

 ## The Background

 While no longer in service, this repository houses the code used to generate a series of machines and environments for the HMCTS Reform Project, during its private-beta deployment.